- Notable practitioner (Band 1) for 'Professional Negligence: (North West)'

 The Legal 500 UK 2017

 Jeremy qualified in 1998 and is a partner in Manchester.
-He leads Kennedys’ UK professional indemnity and financial institutions unit and is a member of the firm’s Strategy Board, so is regularly in our London office.
+He leads Kennedys’ UK professional liability and claims handling group and is a member of the firm’s Strategy Board, so is regularly in our London office.

 Jeremy’s core focus is on policy coverage and construction claims.
 He regularly advises insurers and reinsurers on coverage issues and policy disputes, such as aggregation, scope of insuring clauses, breach of terms, non-disclosure, misrepresentation and fraud/dishonesty.